James Dupree Henry: Execution

 In 1984, Governor Graham delayed Henry's September 19 execution, rescheduling it to the next day.
 That same day he also delayed the execution of Aubrey Adams Jr., who was on death row for killing an 8-year-old in 1978.
 In September 1984, Graham received letters from civil rights advocates Jesse Jackson and Coretta Scott King, begging the governor to grant clemency for Henry.
 In the letters both were convinced Henry's conviction was racially motivated.
 In response Governor Graham met with Jackson and the two held a private 20-minute meeting.
-Jackson presented Graham a note King written which stated, "it saddens me to learn that the state of Florida is about to execute Mr. Henry despite the pleas of the victim's family and his community".
+Jackson presented Graham a note King had written which stated, "it saddens me to learn that the state of Florida is about to execute Mr. Henry despite the pleas of the victim's family and his community".

 Nevertheless, Graham stated Jackson and King did not change his mind about Henry, and that the execution was going to take place.
 On September 20, Henry ate his final meal which consisted of a dozen oysters mixed with hot sauce and crackers.
 In his final statement to the media, Henry stated that he felt innocent; "My final words are, I am innocent".
 Following that, at 7 a.m., Henry was executed by the electric chair.